 - Pregnancy and the postpartum period (up to 3 months after childbirth)

-- Previous blood clot or a family history of blood clots
+- Previous blood clots or a family history of blood clots

 - Active cancer or recent cancer treatment